Example of a customer portal integration#

 }

 The body of the email must be a valid JSON object.
-The attributes of the object will then be the attributes of the new item to be created.
+The object’s attributes then become the attributes of the item to be created.
 Example:

 {